Asd-g/AviSynth-FillBorders/README.md

 - mode\
     0: "fillmargins"\
         Fills the borders exactly like the Avisynth filter FillMargins, version 1.0.2.0.
-This mode is similar to "repeat", except that each pixel at the top and bottom borders is filled with a weighted average of its three neighbours from the previous line.
+This mode is similar to "repeat", except that each pixel at the top and bottom borders is filled with a weighted average of its three neighbours from the previous line.\
     1: "repeat"\
-        Fills the borders using the outermost line or column.
+        Fills the borders using the outermost line or column.\
     2: "mirror"\
-        Fills the borders by mirroring.
+        Fills the borders by mirroring.\
     Default: 0

+### Note: a function FillMargins is added.
+It's alias for FillBordes(mode=0).